-• Understand the rules regarding personal information.
-Recognize that part of your day-to-day responsibilities may include access to and use of someone's personal information and that the use or disclosure of such information is governed by laws, regulations, customer contracts or company policies.
-If you are unsure how to appropriately handle such information, ask one of the Resources listed below.
+Recognize that part of your day-to-day responsibilities may include access to and use of someone's personal information and that the use or disclosure of such information is governed by laws, regulations, customer contracts, and Company policies.
+If you are unsure how to handle such information appropriately, ask one of the Resources listed in this section.